Modern life is often not friendly to our backs. We sit too much. Our posture is off. We carry too many heavy things.

-It turns out that hot tubs are also excellent places to build strength, stamina, endurance, flexibility, and the overall physical fitness that will let you live life the way you want to.
+It turns out that hot tubs are also excellent places to build strength, stamina, endurance, flexibility, and overall physical fitness that will let you live life the way you want to.

-Explore a New Approach to Low-Impact Exercise
+Explore a New Approach To Low-Impact Exercise

 We all know that exercise is, of course, an essential part of good health.
-But not everyone does it and not everyone can do it.
+But not everyone does it, and not everyone can do it.

 Here are just a few of the reasons why you may not have been able to or may not have wanted to include exercise in your routine: